Convert Asian sizes to US sizes, UK and EU sizes – Asian size conversion chart

-We’ve talked extensively on the blog about DropShipping before – it’s revolutionising retail, and you know we love it!
+We’ve talked extensively on the blog about DropShipping before – because of the way the model can help revolutionise retail, and of course we love the way it works when it is done well!
 There’s the fact that it is easy to start, there’s very little risk, and done well, very low costs involved.
 It’s also incredibly flexible, and offers sellers so much opportunity to diversify their business – from testing products before investing in stock, adding seasonal items to a range and accessing new customers by selling on different sales channels.
 Whether a seller has a traditional retail outlet, or the seller is just starting their first eCommerce business, with the right solutions, DropShipping can be incredibly easy to manage, and has the potential to be incredibly lucrative right from the get-go.

 Clothing isn’t just a great category for sellers to enter because it is a bestselling category though.
 Here are some other great reasons to consider DropShipping clothing: